The right choice of paving determines how your house, terrace and garden will look

 Smaller formats = more playful composition.

-Smooth surface → easy to clean, gives a minimalist look.
+Smooth surface → easy to clean, appears minimalist.

-Slightly textured → more secure step when wet, pleasantly diffuses light.
+Lightly textured → more secure footing when wet, pleasantly diffuses light.

 Stone imitation → natural impression, ideal for greenery.

 💡 FEROBET Tip: The finer the texture, the more the design stands out.
-The rougher it is, the better it hides use and dirt.
+The rougher, the better it hides traffic and dirt.

 4. Colours: keep a simple palette

-Light shades → heat up less and optically enlarge the space.
+Light shades → heat up less and visually enlarge the space.

-Dark tones → contrast accents, great for edging and framing spaces.
+Dark tones → contrasting accents, great for edging and framing areas.

-💡 FEROBET Tip: Always view samples by the façade during the day and evening — colours change in different lights.
+💡 FEROBET Tip: Always view samples at the façade in both day and evening — colours change in different lights.

 5. Laying pattern: the cheapest design trick